 We now consider what EU public firms did during 1992-2019 with the considerable investment capacity they generated.
-During this period, overall investment appeared to have climbed significantly, both in absolute terms and as a percentage of revenues.
-We examine two measures of
+During this period, overall investment appeared to have climbed signif-

 11We compute for each firm in each year an effective tax rate as the ratio of tax expense (Compustat Global field txt) to pretax income (Compustat field pi).
 To mitigate the influence of outliers, we censor the effective tax rates at 0 and 1.